Mawxy/big-dog-dynasty/METHODOLOGY.md

 ```

 ECR is a *redraft* consensus and therefore already scoped to this year.
+Roster% and start% come from the dynasty crawl until the redraft crawl covers
+`REDRAFT_SIGNALS_MIN = 250` leagues, at which point CVI switches to redraft
+signals — a win-now roster rate is the honest input for a win-now index.

 **The consequence that matters: no age channel.** DVI inherits a youth premium
 through KTC and FantasyCalc; CVI has no way to see a birthdate.
 A 29-year-old